 Amazingly, as suddenly as it started, the snow stopped and the promised sun came out.
 As the sun warmed up the sky and the clouds disappeared, a spectacular scenery of snow-covered craggy high peaks and myriad mountain tops appeared.

 By now, the road had been cleared by a snow plough, and taxis were able to reach the summit.
 Some of our group decided they would like to cycle the smooth tarmac descent to the village of Caprile.
 A few bravely rode on to the hotel.

 For others, the offer of place in the van was far more inviting.
 Many people still felt chilled and the temperatures were dropping in the late afternoon.

-Tim began loading up the Marmot van with bikes and with two people aboard at a time, he make trips down the mountain.
+Tim began loading up the Marmot van with bikes and with two people aboard at a time, he made trips down the mountain.

-The second van, driven by Pedro, which had been dealing with a rider’s punctured tyre, appeared and the rest of the cyclists were rescued.
+The second van appeared, driven by Pedro and which had been dealing with a rider’s punctured tyre, and the rest of the cyclists were rescued.
 At a café in Caprile, we regrouped for the final journey to the hotel in La Villa where we would be spending the next two nights.

 While the snow had made me cold and miserable for a time and our day’s ride had been curtailed, the outcome had not been as bad as I first thought.
 I had welcomed an enforced rest day after a few previous days of cycling in the Dolomites.

 I had valued the chance to get to know more of our group and enjoyed the atmosphere of “being in it together”.